IandRover/TaiwanPP_FTP/README.md

     We provide the manually corrected pest population data.<br />
     The files are in "pest population data.zip".
     Those csv files are name by "PestName + County Name + Town Name + .csv "

+Download all the above files to a folder, and create another folder named "data" inside it.

 The last 3 parts include the following parts:
   1. Climatological_Ddata_Update.py <br />